awhillas/awhillas.github.io/content/alphabetica.md

 ### How to start

-There is a great set of documents which outline the Australian reading syllibus at [Firefly Education](https://www.fireflyeducation.com.au/series/soundwaves/features/).
+There is a great set of documents which outline the Australian reading syllabus at [Firefly Education](https://www.fireflyeducation.com.au/series/soundwaves/features/).

 *[CVC]: Consonant-Vowel-Consonant e.g mat, sat, did, nap

-I'm going to base my syllibus on the [Sound Waves NSW Early Stage 1 Syllabus](https://www.fireflyeducation.com.au/downloads/Sound_Waves_NSW_Syllabus_Match_Early_Stage_1.pdf).
+I'm going to base my syllabus on the [Sound Waves NSW Early Stage 1 Syllabus](https://www.fireflyeducation.com.au/downloads/Sound_Waves_NSW_Syllabus_Match_Early_Stage_1.pdf).
 From that document:

 > In Sound Waves Foundation, phoneme–grapheme relationships are introduced in a very specific order.
 This minimises confusion for students and ensures they are up and running quickly with reading and spelling.
 The order begins with m, a, t, s, i, d, f, n and p so students can read and spell CVC words such as mat, sat, did, nap etc.